andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/doc_guidelines.rst

       apply:

         - The "Parameters" section is replaced by an "Options" section.
-        - In the "Options" section, use a `reStructuredText option list`_ to list the options with which the script can/must be called and their meaning.
+        - In the "Options" section, use a |RST_option_list| to list the options with which the script can/must be called and their meaning.
         - The "Options" sections is followed by a "Config File" section stating which sections from a |config_file| are read by the script.